 Questions have periodically arisen regarding the process by which vacancies on Town advisory boards are filled.
 This process generally follows the following process: application \rightarrow vacancy occurs (at expiration or after a resignation) \rightarrow board chair follow-up with applicants \rightarrow recommendation by the board chair to the Aldermen \rightarrow appointment by majority vote of the Board of Aldermen generally in February or March (after advisory board terms expire on Feb.1st) or as needed when advisory board members step down.
-The goals, presumably, are to effectively solicit, welcome, and use all the volunteer advisory board members we can get and keep both all parties satisfied with the process.
+The goals, presumably, are to effectively solicit, welcome, and use all the volunteer advisory board members we can get, to maintain fully-staffed, talented, and diverse advisory boards, and keep all parties satisfied with the process.